Sons of the Revolution: Membership

 Based on the President's message from 2015, there are approximately 5,000 members.

 History

 Founding

-Sons of the Revolution was founded on February 22, 1876, at New York City, primarily by leading members of The Society of the Cincinnati and the businessman John Austin Stevens.
+Sons of the Revolution was founded on February 22, 1876, in New York City, primarily by leading members of the Society of the Cincinnati and the businessman John Austin Stevens.
 He disagreed with Society of the Cincinnati requirements limiting membership to the eldest male descendants based on the rules of primogeniture.
 Stevens held a preliminary meeting on December 18, 1875, at the New-York Historical Society at New York.
 At a second meeting held in January 1876, the first constitution was adopted and a flier which invited members was published.